nunit/nunit.analyzers/documentation/NUnit2045.md

 ### Explanation

-Using Within here doesn't make any sense, because nunit cannot apply comparison with tolerance to the types we're comparing.
+Using `Within` here doesn't make any sense, because NUnit cannot apply comparison with tolerance to the types we're comparing.

 ### Fix